Blog: Small “Trench” Watches?

 So in answer to the question: there is no definitive rule or way of telling whether a particular wristwatch is or was a man's or ladies watch.
 My personal rule is that "I know it when I see it" based on size and appearance.
-For some wristwatches with wire lugs – 35mm diameter with skeleton numerals and hands for luminous paint – there is really no question.
-And this is also true for ladies wire lug watches such as the 30mm diameter Art Nouveau watch with gold dot markers between the numbers pictured above; this is clearly a ladies watch.
-But for some intermediate sizes around 30-32mm with plain dials the answer is not so apparent and a judgement based on common sense is called for.
+For some wristwatches with wire lugs – 35mm diameter with skeleton numerals and hands for luminous paint – there is really no question that it's a man's watch.
+And this is also true for ladies wire lug watches such as the 30mm diameter fancy Art Nouveau watch with gold dot markers between the numbers pictured above; this is clearly a ladies watch.
+But for intermediate sizes around 30-32mm with plain dials the answer is not so apparent and a judgement based on common sense is called for.

 Many wristwatches that are clearly ladies watches are today described as trench watches.
 Collectors have to accept this as an annoyance: the term is being used to describe a type of watch, one with fixed wire lugs, and not necessarily one that was actually used, or even likely to be used, in the trenches.
 This may be due to ignorance, or even deliberately as in the case of the "Solid 9ct Gold Ladies Trench (1912) Watch" I mentioned, which although wrong in my view is at least not attempting to be misleading.

 In the many cases the mis-description is deliberate, such as the "Antique gents WW1 trench watch" shown here.
 This pretty little 18 carat gold wristwatch, "30mm with winder", i.e. case about 28mm diameter, is clearly a ladies wristwatch.
-No man of the Great War would feel emboldened going "over the top" wearing a watch like this.
-I am sure that the reason this is described as a gents WW1 trench watch is because the vendor expects that it will lead to a higher price if someone believes it.
+No man of World War One would feel emboldened going "over the top" wearing a watch like this.
+I am sure that the reason this is described as a gents WW1 trench watch is because the vendor expects that it will lead to a higher price if some poor soul believes it.
 As with anything, caveat emptor: do your own research, look closely at what you are buying, and certainly don't trust a vendor's patter to be always entirely accurate.